metroideas/metroideas.org/_projects/violence-reduction-playbook.markdown

 published: true
 description: Finding the right policy is the first step to curbing crime.
 We break down several popular options.
+lead: Finding the right policy is the first step to curbing crime.
+We break down several popular options.
 image:
   file: "/media/violence-reduction-playbook.jpg"
   alt: Window with bullet holes